Frequently Asked Questions

 Hospital Pharmacy: How Do I Create the Pharmacy Professionals Review Schedule?

-It is the pharmacy manager’s responsibility to schedule individual Pharmacy Professionals Reviews for all registered pharmacists and pharmacy technicians employed at their site.
+It is the pharmacy manager’s responsibility to schedule individual Pharmacy Professionals Reviews for all licensed pharmacists and pharmacy technicians employed at their site.

-To create the Pharmacy Professionals Review schedule, the pharmacy manager should refer to the existing staff schedule, the staff roster, as well as the Pharmacy Professionals Review Scheduling Template provided by the College in the selection email.
-The pharmacy manager can simply plug in names to the College template and send a copy to the PRP Coordinator as soon as it is complete and no later than two weeks prior to compliance officers arriving on-site.
+To create the Pharmacy Professionals Review schedule, a list of licensees is provided along with a scheduling template in the selection email.
+The pharmacy manager should complete the template based on the listed licensees.
+The pharmacy manager can simply plug in names to the College template and send a copy to the PRP Coordinator as soon as it is complete.